-This list includes just some of my essays and articles which have been published in books.
+This list includes just some of my essays which have been published in books and magazines.

 Headlands: New Stories of Anxiety